Duke of York’s accuser Virginia Giuffre dies aged 41

 In subsequent lawsuits, Mr Giuffre said she was a spa attendant as a teen at Mar-a-Lago — US President Donald Trump’s Palm Beach club — when she was approached in 2000 by Maxwell.

-She was hired as a masseuse for Epstein and was flown around the world for meetings with men at Epstein’s behest, including the Duke of York, while she was 17 and 18.
+She was hired as a masseuse for Epstein and was flown around the world for meetings with men at Epstein’s behest while she was 17 and 18.

 She sued him for allegedly sexually assaulting her when she was 17 after she was trafficked by paedophile financier Jeffrey Epstein.